Administrative Review Council (Charter)

 The Council may invite other key ANR members or UC administrators to attend ARC meetings as guests to address specific agenda topics.

 Chair: The Associate Vice President–Business Operations provides overall leadership to the Administrative Review Council.
 The Chair convenes ARC meetings and sets the overall agenda and parameters, makes final decisions and/or takes recommendations to the Executive Working Group for discussion with final approval by the Vice President as appropriate.
 The Chair is responsible for follow-through on pending items and/or implementation of approved actions.
 The Chair also serves as ex-Officio member of the ANR Program Council and serves as liaison between the two councils.

-Staff Support: Provided by the Deputy to the Associate Vice President–Business Operations, staff support includes providing analytical and process leadership and support for Council activities as designated by the Chair, assisting in planning and facilitating Council meetings, and following through on Council activities.
+Staff Support: Provided by the office of the Associate Vice President–Business Operations, staff support includes providing analytical and process leadership and support for Council activities as designated by the Chair, assisting in planning and facilitating Council meetings, and following through on Council activities.

 Administrative Review Council Members: Members represent the interests of various administrative units, share responsibility for fulfilling the ARC’s purpose and serve on ARC special assignment teams as needed to achieve goals.
 Members represent a diverse combination of UC and ANR knowledge, abilities, experience, and perspective that helps fulfill the purpose of the ANR Administrative Review Council.

 - Respect—Be respectful of each other and of each other’s ideas and perspectives.

 - Shared Responsibility—All members share ownership for the successes and failures of the team.